 The "Use" command is first on the menu, because it happens so often.
-You will use mushrooms and herbs to restore the party's health or to prepare for combat; you will use maps and map flasks to see their surroundings; you will use food to relieve their hunger.
+You will use mushrooms and herbs to restore the party's health or to prepare for combat; you will use maps and map flasks to see their surroundings.
 The "Items" chapter explains many of the items your party will use frequently.
-Others-the magical items you will need to complete your quests-you will figure out as the game progresses.
-For some items, like mushrooms, you will be asked whether the whole party should use them at once.
+Othersthe magical items you will need to complete your quests-you will figure out as the game progresses.
+For some items, like mushrooms, vou will be asked whether the whole party should use them at once.